awsaf49/sfr-covid19-detection/README.md

 ![header](https://user-images.githubusercontent.com/36858976/119347450-5c669680-bcbd-11eb-97bd-f6d666b59cda.png)

-Below you can find a outline of how to reproduce my solution.
+Below you can find a outline of how to reproduce our solution.
 If you run into any trouble with the setup/code or have any questions please contact me at awsaf49@gmail.com

 ## Requirements: